 - Francesco Ricasoli -

-The soil is composed of Pliocene marine sediments, with sandy deposits and rocks smoothed by the action of the sea, and clay at deeper levels.
+Pliocene marine sediments, with sandy deposits and rocks smoothed by the action of the sea, and clay at deeper levels.
 Good levels of organic matter.
-Marine fossils and lignite emerge from the soil.
-Altitudes range from 300 to 350 meters above sea level and the slopes are gentle.
-The vineyard is in the central part of the property, south of the calcareous clay soils.
-Wines produced from these soils are fresh and fruity, with spicy notes, elegant acidity and decided minerality.
+Altitudes in this area range from 300 to 350 meters above sea level, variable exposure, vine-density from 5,500 to 6,600 plants per hectare.
+Vines: predominantly Sangiovese.
+Wines produced from these soils are fresh, with spicy notes, elegant acidity and distinct minerality.

 Besides an incredible array of Sangiovese grapes, for centuries countless grapevines that today we refer to as “nonnative” varieties have been studied and grown in Brolio.
 These include Merlot, Chardonnay, Cabernet Sauvignon and many others.
 These are the matrix of the DNA of Ricasoli wines.